dcunited001/dcunited001.github.io/_drafts/metanomics-intro.md

 - [Cytochrome]()
 - [Buproprion](https://en.wikipedia.org/wiki/Bupropion)

+# Measure Distribution of Receptors in Tissue Networks

+- measure a distribution of receptors (on both micro & macro scales) of receptors in tissue networks of organs
+  - could work for analyzing CYP enzyme distributions
+  - this would be especially amazing for neuronal tissue nets
+  - high-powered MRI, along with statistical inference on many datasets (ugh ...
+HIPAA?)
+  - the point: analyze the variation for receptor distribution in different parts of tissue networks. this could be cross-analyzed with total flux or fluid diffusion through different parts of tissue networks.
+    - ... (this needs more description)
+    - it would probably
+-

-## Metanomics x Probabilistic Programming
+# Metanomics x Probabilistic Programming

-this may need to be the second part.
+- this may need to be the second part
+  - reference details from "Awareness/Chaos" article

 ### Probabilistic Programming for Computers